GVThorne/GoldLinkAPI/docs/source/methods.rst

 For a **FindItem** request, you will be required to send an ``objectType`` and ``filters`` node.

-For this example, I will be looking to return the Account that has a **SUMMARY** of 'Gold-Vision'.
+For this example, I will be looking to return all accounts that have a SUMMARY value of 'Gold-Vision'.
 This is the request that will be sent:

 .. code-block:: html